 PHYS 122 and MATH 280 (may be taken concurrently).

-Natural Scientific Approaches
+Natural Scientific and Mathematical Perspectives

 A continuation of PHYS 221, this course is an introduction to quantum mechanics with applications to atomic and solid state systems.
 A weekly laboratory is required.